 Please be understanding if someone gets in your way.

 Remember to look both ways before leaving the railing or skating across the ice.

-Keep moving while on the ice, as it is dangerous for both you and other skaters to stand still during a session.
+Keep moving while on the ice.
+It is dangerous for you as well as the other skaters to stand still during a session.
 It is especially important not to stop in the middle of the ice or any of the jumping corners.

-- Not everyone will be able to play their music on full sessions due to lengths of programs.
+Not everyone will be able to play their music during full sessions due to the lengths of the programs.

 Coaches may put the music of the student they are teaching ahead of other skaters.
 Everyone should appreciate this policy when they are in a lesson enjoying this privilege and graciously accept this policy when they are the ones being asked to wait in line.

 Please do not stop and restart your music if others are waiting in line.

 Please handle the music equipment with extreme care.

 Kicking, digging holes, scraping, or stomping the ice with your blades.

 Being verbally abusive to other skaters or coaches.